FAQ - How to Patent an Idea for a Product or Service

 Well, it can be.
 The average cost of filing a US software patent of medium complexity with a traditional patent attorney or patent law firm is between $7,000 to $9,000, and can be significantly higher.
 By use of technology and efficient work-processes, and due to our focus on value based growth, IDP Patent Services offer high-quality and truly affordable patent application services, at approximately 50% of the cost of a traditional patent attorney.

-What is the total cost of getting a patent?
+What is the total cost to get a patent?

-Why do I need to patent my innovations?
+Why do I need to patent my idea for a product or service?

 Most companies obtain patents for defensive and strategic reasons, in order to protect their substantial product innovation against copying by competitors.
 Delaying or outright abandoning participation in the patent process carries significant risks.
 Companies that have invested millions of dollars in establishing leading positions in niche markets may find themselves outmaneuvered and effectively pushed out of their markets due to their lack of patent protection.
 Particularly with the recent full adoption of the American Inventor Act, the need for a well-though-out patent strategy has increased, since we now operate under a first-to-file patent system, and inventors in general can no longer obtain priority from prior dates of invention conception.